 Why the Mountain Goddess?
 Mountains bring rain.
-They catch the clouds and wick moisture down through streams and rivers to give life to the land.
+They catch the clouds and wick the moisture down through streams and rivers to give life to the land.
 The 'life signs' radiating from the embroidered figures portray the mountain as a source of life, personified as female because females are also the source of life.

-This is reflected in the women's dancing.
+This is also reflected in the women's dancing.
 Dounia and Latifa at La Maison Anglaise explain, ‘Moroccan women dance at feasts and weddings, as a celebration of life and tradition.
 Women's belly dance is a spiritual connection between mind and body, expressing joy, well-being, and freedom.
 Most importantly, dance is a celebration of the feminine soul and inner spirit through movement.’

-When we understand better where the gestures, patterns and symbols of traditional dances come from, we understand better what it means to stand upright in the circle, connected to earth and sky, ourselves and each other.
-Knowing what we do and why we do it helps us to dance in a more mindful way, and to consciously and deliberately invoke the life-giving powers of blessing, healing, empowerment, and joy which traditional circle dances have embodied since the beginning.
-Insight into the ancient roots and common features of traditional dance reveals our connections with people of other times, other places, other cultures and other religions.
+When we understand better where the postures and gestures, patterns and symbols of our traditional dances come from, we can also understand better what it means to stand upright in the circle, connected to earth, sky, ourselves and each other.
+Knowing what we do and why we do it, with insight into the ancient roots of what we do, helps us to dance in a more mindful way.
+This enables us to consciously and deliberately invoke the life-giving powers of blessing, healing, empowerment and transformation, not to mention joy, which traditional circle dances have embodied since the beginning.
+To understand the universality of the patterns, experiences and feelings at the heart of women's dance is to see our connection with women of other times, other places, other cultures and other religions.
 These universal embroidery motifs teach